Broiled or Baked Beef Steak (1 Medium Steak (Yield After Cooking, Bone Removed))

 How to consume broiled or baked beef steak without glucose spikes

-Add a side of non-starchy vegetables, such as broccoli, spinach, or green beans, to your meal.
-These foods can help slow down the absorption of glucose.
+Include non-starchy vegetables like broccoli, spinach, or Brussels sprouts with your steak.
+These foods can slow down the absorption of glucose.

 Add Healthy Fats

-Incorporate healthy fats like avocado or olive oil to your meal.
-Healthy fats can help moderate the glucose response to meals.
+Incorporate healthy fats such as avocado, nuts, or olive oil in your meal.
+Healthy fats can help moderate blood sugar spikes by slowing digestion.

 Stay Hydrated